rafaelribeiro1510/ASCIIValley/docs/README.md

 #### **The Pattern**

-Therefore we chose to use the architectural pattern known as **MVC**: Model-View-Controller.
+Therefore we chose the **MVC** pattern: Model-View-Controller.
 It divides the application in three parts, allowing for separation in groups of functions according to their role and by extension allowing also better function separation/organization.

 #### **Implementation**
-We started off by creating a GameController class in charge of holding a MapView and EntityView classes.
+We started off by creating a GameController class in charge of holding a MapView and MapModel classes.
-From here it will be easy to implement new features on the Player and Entity end, but also to easily grow the input actions.
+From here it was easy to implement new features on the Player and Entity end, but also to easily grow the input actions.

 ![mvc](umls/mvc.png)